eclipse-color-theme/eclipse-color-theme/README.md

 [![Flattr this](http://api.flattr.com/button/flattr-badge-large.png "Flattr this")](http://flattr.com/thing/111560/Eclipse-Color-Theme)

+Eclipse Color Theme makes it possible to switch color themes conveniently and without side effects, support for importing and exporting of themes is planned.
+This is still work in progress, contributions are welcome.

+You can install the plugin from the [update site](http://fhd.github.com/eclipse-color-theme).

 While Eclipse makes it possible to change the syntax coloring in great detail, there is no support for managing multiple color themes.
 It is possible to achieve that by importing and exporting preferences files,